ROCm/rocm-examples/README.md

 # ROCm Examples

-A collection of examples to enable end users to start using ROCm.
-Advanced users may learn about new functionality through our for advanced examples.
+A collection of examples to enable new users to start using ROCm.
+Advanced users may learn about new functionality through our advanced examples.

 ## Repository Contents
 - [Applications](https://github.com/amd/rocm-examples/tree/develop/Applications/) groups a number of examples ... .